alta-lang/alta/docs/getting-started.md

 `main` is our special entry point; all programs (in Alta, C, and C++) must have one, since it's where the operating system begins executing code when our program is launched.

+> **Related**
-For more info on functions and a rationale for why the `literal` modifier is necessary here, see [the reference page on functions](language-reference/functions.md).
-To read more on Alta's types and type system, [check this out](language-reference/types.md).
+> * For more info on functions and why the `literal` modifier is necessary here, see [the reference page on functions](language-reference/functions.md).
+> * To read more on Alta's types and type system, [check this out](language-reference/types.md).

 ### Line 4
 ```alta
   printf("Hello, world!\n")
 ```

-This calls the `printf` function with a string to print: "Hello, world!\n".
-Know what that `\n` does?
-It's an escape sequence that tells `printf` to print a new line.

-So, technically, this will print "Hello, world!" and then add an new line to the screen.
+This calls the `printf` function with a string to print: "Hello, world!".
+Well, technically, this will print "Hello, world!" and then move to a new line because of the `\n`.

 ### Line 6
 ```alta
   return 0
 ```

-This, as you can guess, returns the integer `0` when the function exits.
+This, as you can probably guess, returns the integer `0` when the function exits.
 Why is this necessary?
-This is the exit code of the program i.e. a value that indicates whether the program was successful or not.
+This is the exit code of the program, a value that indicates whether the program was successful or not.
 A value of `0` tells the operating system that nothing went wrong.

 ## Running the example